JochenFromm/RomanNumber/README.md

 [![Build Status](https://travis-ci.org/JochenFromm/RomanNumber.svg)](https://travis-ci.org/JochenFromm/RomanNumber)

-Just a simple gem to convert Roman Numbers to intergers and back :-)
+Just a simple gem to convert Roman Numbers to integers and back :-)

-Roman numerals are simple I means 1, V means 5, MMXV means 2015, etc, see http://en.wikipedia.org/wiki/Roman_numerals
+Roman numerals are simple I means 1, V means 5, X equals 10, and M is 1000.
+Thus MMXV means 2015, etc, see http://en.wikipedia.org/wiki/Roman_numerals

 Remember "all the sea a drop in the universe [..] all the present time is a point in eternity"